jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 }
 ```

-If you compare the C++ to the IR, you can immediately see that correlation.
+If you compare the C++ to the IR, you can immediately see the correlation.
 The
 C++ variables are named to match the IR variables.
 A var dereference just
 becomes a call to `->deref()` on the var.
 A dynamic call just becomes a
 `jank::runtime::dynamic_call`.
+This is intentional.

 ## Optimizing the IR
 It took about six weeks to design and implement the IR, including reworking our